Scattering of Quantum Particles in de Sitter Spacetime I: The Formalism: Spectral decomposition of wavefunctions

 We already know from section 4, {\it c.f}.\ Eqs.(\ref{pw}) and (\ref{cnor}), that in this limit, \be \phi_n(t,\varphi)_+ \approx \frac{e^{-i|n| t}e^{in \varphi}}{\sqrt{2|n|}\sqrt{2\pi}} =\Big(\frac{1-iT}{1+iT}\Big)^{\frac{|n|}{2}}\! \frac{e^{in \varphi}}{\sqrt{2|n|}\sqrt{2\pi}} \ \qquad (T\approx 0,\,\makebox{as}~|n|\to\infty)\ , \ee modulo constant phase factors.
 In the ultrarelativistic limit, we write its Fourier transform as \be \widehat{\!\phi}_n(\omega,\varphi)_+\equiv\frac{1}{2\pi}\int_{-\infty}^{\infty}\phi_n(T,\varphi)\, e^{i\omega T}dT=\rho_n(\omega)e^{in\varphi}, \ee After performing the Fourier integral, we obtain \be \rho_n(\omega)=\frac{2}{\sqrt{2|n|}\sqrt{2\pi}}e^{-\omega} L^1_{|n|/2-1}(2\omega)\ ,\ee modulo a constant phase factor.
 Here, $L^1_{|n|/2-1}$ is the Laguerre function.
 In order to zoom on the region $\omega/|n|\equiv z\approx 1$, we can use the asymptotic expansion of Laguerre function at $\omega\to\infty$.
 As a result, we obtain \be \rho_n(\omega)=\frac{{\rm R}_n(z)}{\sqrt{2|n|}\sqrt{2\pi}}\ ,~~~\qquad (\makebox{as}~|n|\to\infty)\ , \ee where ${\rm R}_n(z)$ can be expressed in terms of the Airy function, in a similar way as ${\rm R}_\mu(z)$ in Eq.(\ref{rdef}).
 As an example, we plot ${\rm R}_n(z)$ in Fig.5, for $n=500$.
 We see that the frequency pattern is very similar to the nonrelativistic case.
 Furthermore, we can show that, as expected, \be \lim_{n\to\infty}{\rm R}_n(z)=\delta(\omega-|n|)\ ,\ee therefore \be\rho_n(\omega)~\to~\frac{\delta(\omega-|n|)}{\sqrt{2|n|}\sqrt{2\pi}}\ .\ee

 A word of caution is here in order.
 The computations of spectral densities were based on the asymptotic expansions of wavefunctions which are valid everywhere except at very large values of $T=X_0$.
 They fail in the asymptotic past and future, {\em i.e}.\ near $t=\pm\frac{\pi}{2}$.
 For that reason, the corresponding spectral densities cannot be trusted at very low frequencies, near $z= 0$.
 Actually, one expects more suppression at low frequencies than shown in Figs.\ 4 and 5.
 In the ultrarelativistic case $n\to\infty$, however, there exist so-called uniform expansions \cite{Jones} which are valid in the lower $(t<0)$ and upper $(t>0)$ half of the hyperboloid, separately.
 For $0<t<\pi/2$, we define $t_P=t-\frac{\pi}{2}$.
 Then \cite{Jones}: \be\phi_n(t,\varphi)_+\approx e^{-\frac{\mu\pi}{2}}\sqrt{-t_P} \,H_{i\mu}^{(1)}(-|n|t_P)\,e^{in\varphi}, \ee where $H_{i\mu}^{(1)}$ is the Hankel function of the first kind.
 This asymptotic formula holds for all $X_0\geq 0$, in particular on the ``Poincar\'e patch'' of $X^0> -X^1$.
-The continuous limit of wavefunctions (\ref{hank}), with $ |\vec{p\,}|\equiv |n|$, has been recently used in Refs.\cite{Melville:2023kgd,Melville:2024ove,Donath:2024utn} for constructing the scattering amplitudes within the framework of cosmological correlators \cite{Chen:2009zp,Arkani-Hamed:2015bza} on the Poincar\'e patch.
-It would be very interesting to understand precise connection between Refs.\cite{Melville:2023kgd,Melville:2024ove,Donath:2024utn} and the present work.
-We are also aware of one previous attempt at constructing S-matrix in global de Sitter space \cite{Marolf:2012kh}.
-It utilizes, however, very different concepts and techniques, therefore it is difficult to compare with this work.